thedersen/backbone.validation/README.md

 If you are using Backbone v0.5.3, only attributes that are being set are validated.

-If you are using Backbone v0.9.1, all attributes in a model will be validated.
+If you are using Backbone v0.9.1 or later, all attributes in a model will be validated.
 However, if for instance `name` never has been set (either explicitly or with a default value) that attribute will not be validated before it gets set.

 This is very useful when validating forms as they are populated, since you don't want to alert the user about errors in input not yet entered.